Social Media Strategies for SEO

 Well that makes for incredibly dull reading and actually reading non stop advertising is never going to be interesting.

-Hence my focus on using social media for SEO hit a snag - my posts were non stop spruiks and were not going to interest all but the most devote.
+Hence my focus on using social media for SEO hit a snag - my posts were non stop spruiks and were not going to interest all but the most devoted.

 Check what the experts do - Engagement